The Fairly OddParents: Broadcast

-The series aired on the main Nickelodeon channel from March 30, 2001 to November 25, 2006 for its first run and from February 18, 2008 to September 16, 2016 for its second run, later moved to Nicktoons from January 18 to July 26, 2017 with new episodes.
-After it ended, reruns are sometimes shown on Nicktoons until 2023.
+The series aired on the main Nickelodeon channel from March 30, 2001 to November 25, 2006 for its first run and from February 18, 2008 to September 16, 2016 for its second run, later moved to Nicktoons from January 18 to July 26, 2017 with its remaining episodes.
+After it ended, reruns were sometimes shown on Nicktoons until 2023.

 Home media

+There were 8 multi episodes DVD releases, as well as single episodes featured on Nickelodeon compilation DVDs release between 2004 and 2011.
+The Jimmy Timmy Power Hour DVDs also featured several episodes.
 The first eight seasons have been released on DVD-R format exclusively through Amazon, starting with the first season in 2009.
 The TV movie Wishology has its own release on the format, separate from the sixth season's set.

 The complete series was released by Paramount Pictures in a 35-disc set on December 10, 2024 (originally scheduled for November 26, 2024).
-Seasons 9 and 10 also received separate sets to compliment the already-existing Amazon releases.
+Seasons 9 and 10 also received separate sets to complement the already-existing Amazon releases.

 Streaming

 In June 2019, The Fairly OddParents was added to Pluto TV alongside other Nickelodeon/Nick Jr. shows.

 As of July 30, 2020, all seasons are available on Paramount+.
-Seasons four and five of the show are currently streaming on Netflix in the United States, as of May 2024.
+As of May 2024, Seasons four and five of the show are currently streaming on Netflix in the United States.